RAWIFest

 .

 RAWIFest 2025 will be held from Friday, October 10, to Sunday, October 12 in Houston, Texas.
 Keynote speakers will be Fady Joudah and Noor Naga.
 The conference consists of readings, panels, workshops, roundtables, and celebrations of both emerging and established SWANA creatives.
-A full program of presenters will be available to download in July.

 RAWIFest is a biannual conference that has been held for three decades and running, bringing together Arab and SWANA creatives as well as non-SWANA allies–not only poets, prose writers, and playwrights, but visual artists, performance artists, musicians, educators and scholars–both in diaspora in North America as well as from other regions.
 RAWI especially invites Black, Indigenous, and other people of color interested in our programming to apply.